-You have worked hard at building up your reputation as a local business owner
+You've worked hard at building up your reputation as a local business owner.

-In fact, recently in the USA, liquor stores have been hit for lawsuits because of:
+Recently in the US, liquor stores have been hit for lawsuits because of:

 - Wrongful death of a 28-year-old man that died as the result of an assault by employees who suspected him of shoplifting.